I'm a Caribbeanist.

-I got my PhD in Anthropology from American University in Washington DC in 2010.
+I got my PhD in anthropology from American University in Washington DC in April, 2010.
 I was a magazine writer before that with media and editorial projects in Trinidad but also freelance work too.
-I did a Masters in Anthropology and Cultural Process at Goldsmiths College, University of London in 1999-2000.
-I started out with a BA in Social Anthropology from the University of Sussex.
+I did a Masters in anthropology and cultural process at Goldsmiths College, University of London in 1999-2000.
+I started out with a BA in social anthropology from the University of Sussex.

 From a Caribbean, global South perspective I am most interested in how cultural and economic processes extend over long periods of time in the service of various systems of power.

-My main theoretical focus is coloniality and the punishment of capital via the study of such areas such as: structural class analysis; class and culture; race, class, and colourism; inequality; social change and the state; spectacle, carnival, and sport; popular culture; social and economic justice; power, elites, and white-collar crime; culture and politics; criminal justice systems; and masculinities and violence.
+My main theoretical focus is coloniality and the punishment of capital via the study of such areas such as: structural class analysis; class and culture; race, class, and colourism; inequality; carcerality; social change and the state; spectacle, carnival, and sport; popular culture; social and economic justice; power, elites, and white-collar crime; culture and politics; criminal justice systems; and masculinities and violence.

 My dissertation was a social history of race, class and culture in urban Trinidad with a specific focus on Woodbrook, Carnival, and Violence.
 It provided examples of cultural connections between the different political and economic climates/structures/eras of Colonialism, Post Colonialism and Neo Colonialism in Trinidad.
 The book ‘Growing up Woodbrook - A Tapestry of Then and Now: An Amazing Square Mile in History’, i authored and published in 2022 was partly framed around that PhD work.
 Get it here